kgilpin/opentips/README.md

 # OpenTips

-OpenTips provides coding tips and suggestions in your code editor.
+OpenTips provides realtime code review from within your code editor.
 It's like having a helpful colleague who points out potential improvements and best practices as you write code.

-Tips are based primarily on the current Git diff of the project.
-Suggestions focus primarily on potential bugs, security flaws, and performance problems.
+Suggestions are based primarily on the current Git diff of the project, and focus primarily on potential bugs, security flaws, and performance problems.

 ## Usage in an IDE Plugin Environment